OutpostUniverse/OP2Archive/DeveloperReadMe.txt

 Source code may be found at: https://github.com/OutpostUniverse/OP2Archive and https://github.com/OutpostUniverse/OP2Utility.

-OP2Archive is written in C++ and the solution/project files are built for Visual Studio 2017.
-C++11 and C++14 features are used.
-The currently expiremental C++ standard library filesystem is used and is supported by both VS2017 and GCC.
+OP2Archive is written in C++ and compiles for Windows (MSVC) or Linux (Clang or gcc).
+It may be compiled in x86 or x64.
+The Windows the project files are built for Visual Studio 2017. and makefiles are used for the Linux builds.
+The code is designed to be cross-platform, but has never been tested on Macintosh.
+C++14 features are used.

 OP2Archive depends on the project OP2Utility.
-OP2Utility requires a Windows machine to compile due to use of windows.h.
-In particular, the archive read/write code depends on Windows.h.
-There is some desire to remove the Windows specific code, but the efforts are not yet completed.
-The project must be compiled for x86.
+C++17 features are used and recommended, although C++14 with experimental filesystem can also be used.

 OP2Utility may be found at: https://github.com/OutpostUniverse/OP2Utility